milindz/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-In this video we walk through a real world python machine learning project using the sci-kit learn library.
-In it we work our way to building a model that automatically classifies text as either having a positive or negative sentiment.
-We do this by using amazon reviews as our training data
+In this we walk through a real world python machine learning project using the sci-kit learn library.
+We work our way to build a classification model that automatically classifies text (which has been converted to numerical vectors, using bag of words (BOW) method) as either having a positive or negative sentiment.Here we use amazon books reviews as our training data.